 If a student's financial obligation is not fulfilled, the Institute is authorized to do the following until the owed monies are paid: withhold the routine release of the student's academic records or any information based upon the records, and withhold the issue of the student's transcripts.
-Students with any questions may contact the Registrar's Office at +65 6577 1900.
+Students with any questions may contact the Office of the Registrar at +65 6577 1900.

-To request an official transcript, students should complete a Transcript Request Form (available online or from the Administration office) and either mail or fax it to the Registrar's Office.
+To request an official transcript, students should complete a Transcript Request Form (available online or from the Office of the Registrar) and either mail or fax it to the Office of the Registrar.
 Requests are usually processed within five to seven business days.
 Grade reports can be viewed or printed as unofficial transcripts using the Student Record System (SRS) online.